kirstymcnaught/OptiKeyWiki/Using-the-Tobii-PCEye-Go-tracker.md

-N.B.
-I have not tested the Tobii PCEye Go with OptiKey, but it should work provided that the PCEye Go has been updated to firmware version 1.1.5 or later.
+**N.B.** I have not personally tested the Tobii PCEyeGo with OptiKey and some users have reported issues getting this to work.
+According to the Tobii website this should work, provided that the PCEyeGo has been updated to firmware version 1.1.5 or later.
 Here are a few threads discussing this:

 1. http://developer.tobii.com/community/forums/topic/is-eyex-controller-same-as-tobii-pceye-go/
 2. http://developer.tobii.com/community/forums/topic/tobii-gaze-sdk-with-pceye-go/